EvgeniHere/CodingChallenge/README.md

 - you are able to change some variables while developing. for example: "waitingTime" in Game.java (it does speed up everything)

-- after finishing your bot, upload it to the brach: "Botuploads".
-To let me know who won, write your username into Firstbot.java. exactly said into the constructor where it says "-FirstBot-"
+- after finishing your bot, send me your email or username in of github as an email to evgeni.uschakov@gmail.com.
+Than upload it to the branch: "Botuploads".
+To let me know who won, write your username into Firstbot.java. exactly: into the constructor where it says "-FirstBot-"

 - also: stay tuned for future updates!
 The program has to be polished some times, so it does continue being able to handle all the new bots.